 As service animals become more common and essential for individuals with disabilities, a frequent question is whether they are permitted in residential communities with specific rules, such as senior living facilities.
-For those considering a move to an independent living residence (Diur Mugan) in Israel, this is a particularly important concern.
+For those considering a move to an independent living residence (Diur Mugan) in Israel, this is an important concern.

 So, do senior living residences in Israel allow service dogs?